sammygrey/Fire-Detection-API-Project/project/PROJECT.md

 - The `model_sha256` argument should be a SHA-256 hash that you can get by going to your project releases and clicking on the seven-digit pre-hash key below the release version tag.

 7. Run your project locally and upload a test image to attain accuracy calculation.
+(NOTE: Follow the `README.md` instructions on **"using a virtual environment"**.)

-Take a screenshot of that and place it within your project subfolder for full project completion.
+8. Take a screenshot of that and place it within your project subfolder for full project completion.

 Your final project subfolder should contain the following files:
 - development.ipynb